Lessons and Training

 OBF is well located for dressage instruction for anyone in USDF region 9.
 Weekly or occasional students can attend for constructive lessons on their own horses or on OBF’s horses.
 Lessons are given at OBF farm and other area farms with covered arenas, Donna also teaches at other locations further from the College Station area when clinics are organized.

 Dressage is the foundation of all riding and riders of many different disciplines train and learn dressage at OBF.
 On any day you may find Event riders, Hunter-Jumpers, Western, and Pleasure riders, as well as Dressage students.
 Riders of any age, all levels and horses of all breeds and disciplines are welcome, including beginners and training level through FEI.
+Donna is a recognized Instructor with USDF, a Silver and Bronze Medalist with USDF, and a nationally recognized "r" dressage judge with USEF.

 Individualized training packages available based on the needs of the horse and owner

 OBF accepts horses in training from just started under saddle to more advanced work.
-Our training philosophy is to take a sympathetic approach to the horse and teach him the basics of training that allow him to be ridden forward, turn and stopped with light aids from the rider.
+Our training philosophy is to take a sympathetic approach to the horse and teach him the basics of training that allow him to be ridden forward, turn and stop with light aids from the rider.
 The system of following the training scale is always kept in mind.
 Keeping the young horse in balance is the key to being able to use the lighter aids.
 Emphasis is on balancing the horse so that the owner can accomplish these basics without harsh aids.
 Working with the horse from the ground to instill trust in people plus respect and manners is also part of this phase of training.

 Horses also come into training that already have their basic training and are ready to move on.
 The training program progresses into getting more connected from the back to the front improving the process of getting the horse on the aids.
 The horses are also schooled outside of the arena, through water, poles and cavaletti and small jumps, if jumping is part of his program.